Emmett Till: Trial

-The trial was held in the county courthouse in Sumner, the western seat of Tallahatchie County, because Till's body was found in this area.
+The trial was held in the Tallahatchie County Courthouse in Sumner, the western seat of Tallahatchie County, because Till's body was found in this area.
 Sumner had one boarding house; the small town was besieged by reporters from all over the country.
 David Halberstam called the trial "the first great media event of the civil rights movement".
 A reporter who had covered the trials of Bruno Hauptmann and Machine Gun Kelly remarked that this was the most publicity for any trial he had ever seen.
 No hotels were open to black visitors.
-Mamie Till-Bradley arrived to testify, and the trial also attracted black congressman Charles Diggs from Michigan.
+Mamie Till-Bradley arrived to testify, and the trial also attracted black Michigan congressman Charles Diggs.
 Bradley, Diggs, and several black reporters stayed at T. R. M. Howard's home in Mound Bayou.
-Located on a large lot and surrounded by Howard's armed guards, it resembled a compound.

-The day before the start of the trial, a young black man named Frank Young arrived to tell Howard he knew of two witnesses to the crime.
+The day before the start of the trial, a young black man named Frank Young arrived to tell Howard that he knew of two witnesses to the crime.
 Levi "Too Tight" Collins and Henry Lee Loggins were black employees of Leslie Milam, J. W.'s brother, in whose shed Till was beaten.
 Collins and Loggins were spotted with J. W. Milam, Bryant, and Till.
 The prosecution team was unaware of Collins and Loggins.
 Sheriff Strider, however, booked them into the Charleston, Mississippi, jail to keep them from testifying.

-The trial was held in September 1955 and lasted for five days; attendees remembered that the weather was very hot.
+The trial was held in September 1955 and lasted for five days.
 The courtroom was filled to capacity with 280 spectators; black attendees sat in segregated sections.
 Press from major national newspapers attended, including black publications; black reporters were required to sit in the segregated black section and away from the white press, farther from the jury.
 Sheriff Strider welcomed black spectators coming back from lunch with a cheerful, "Hello, niggers!"
 Some visitors from the North found the court to be run with surprising informality.
 Jury members were allowed to drink beer on duty, and many white male spectators wore handguns.

 Till's uncle, Mose Wright, identifying J. W. Milam during Milam's trial, an act that "signified intimidation of Delta blacks was no longer as effective as [in] the past".
 Wright had "crossed a line that no one could remember a black man ever crossing in Mississippi".
 Photojournalist Ernest Withers defied the judge's orders banning photography during the trial to capture this shot.